miguellopescosta/spring-boot-mongodb/README.md

 # spring-boot-mongodb
 Funny assignment with Spring Boot, Spring Data, Spring Web and Google Guava CacheLoader.

 After compiling the project, you can run it on Tomcat.
 I used Tomcat 9.0.54.
-I order to run on Wildfly, you'll need some adjustments.
+In order to run on Wildfly, you'll need some adjustments.

 If you wish to run the project on Intelli J, please, remove the following dependency from pom.xml.